System of linear equations: Other methods

 While systems of three or four equations can be readily solved by hand (see Cracovian), computers are often used for larger systems.
 The standard algorithm for solving a system of linear equations is based on Gaussian elimination with some modifications.
 Firstly, it is essential to avoid division by small numbers, which may lead to inaccurate results.
 This can be done by reordering the equations if necessary, a process known as pivoting.
 Secondly, the algorithm does not exactly do Gaussian elimination, but it computes the LU decomposition of the matrix A. This is mostly an organizational tool, but it is much quicker if one has to solve several systems with the same matrix A but different vectors b.

 If the matrix A has some special structure, this can be exploited to obtain faster or more accurate algorithms.
 For instance, systems with a symmetric positive definite matrix can be solved twice as fast with the Cholesky decomposition.
 Levinson recursion is a fast method for Toeplitz matrices.
 Special methods exist also for matrices with many zero elements (so-called sparse matrices), which appear often in applications.

 A completely different approach is often taken for very large systems, which would otherwise take too much time or memory.
 The idea is to start with an initial approximation to the solution (which does not have to be accurate at all), and to change this approximation in several steps to bring it closer to the true solution.
 Once the approximation is sufficiently accurate, this is taken to be the solution to the system.
 This leads to the class of iterative methods.
 For some sparse matrices, the introduction of randomness improves the speed of the iterative methods.
+One example of an iterative method is the Jacobi method, where the matrix $A$ is split into its diagonal component $D$ and its non-diagonal component $L+U$.
+An initial guess ${\bold x}^{(0)}$ is used at the start of the algorithm.
+Each subsequent guess is computed using the iterative equation:

+When the difference between guesses ${\bold x}^{(k)}$ and ${\bold x}^{(k+1)}$ is sufficiently small, the algorithm is said to have converged on the solution.

 There is also a quantum algorithm for linear systems of equations.